 Obviously, you can’t know everybody when touring the property but talk to a few residents and ask how they enjoy the community.
 Is there anything that would change or something they wish they had known before moving in?
 Get to know your neighbors and if you like the lifestyle and community in which you might live.
 If all they do is sit around drinking and smoking cigars playing poker every night, that may or may not be your lifestyle.
 Are you more into aerobic classes, cooking demonstrations, or fine dining and dance evenings?
 Ask about the amenities and social events to see if the community fits your lifestyle as well.

-Feel free to call me anytime and let’s discuss the amenities and what you are looking for in a 55+ community around St. George.
+Feel free to call me anytime and let’s discuss the amenities and what you are looking for in a 55+ communities around St. George.
 Because there are so many options we can usually find a community that works for your budget and your lifestyle.